grommunio/grommunio-cui/README.md

 ## About grommunio CUI

-- **Simple** and basic configuration of the grommunio Appliance
+- Simple and basic configuration of the grommunio Appliance
-- **Easy to use**, with a console interface with natural console behavior
+- Easy to use, with a console interface with natural console behavior
-- **Localized**, with selectable keyboard layouts and languages
+- Localized, with selectable keyboard layouts and languages

 The primary use for grommunio CUI is for simple management of the grommunio Appliance.
 Support for manual installations is planned and will surface in the future.